Oil City, Wisconsin

 Oil City is an unincorporated community in the Town of Sheldon in Monroe County, Wisconsin, United States.
-It was the site of a nineteenth-century oil swindle.
-It is located about halfway between Wilton and Ontario on WI-131.
+It was the site of a nineteenth-century oil swindle and is located approximately halfway between Wilton and Ontario on WI-131.

 A cemetery in the area, known either as the Sheldon Township Cemetery or the Oil City Cemetery, was used from the 1860s to the early 1900s.
 It was plowed over by a local farmer in the 1940s; while the cemetery has since been restored, many of the original headstones are now gone.